 c) identify opportunities to reduce risks to the community.

-A link to the West Tamar Municipal Emergency Management Plan is below:
+You can download the West Tamar Municipal Emergency Management Plan and Social Recovery Plan below:

 More information in relation to emergency services and emergency management can be found on the Tasmanian State Emergency Service website.